rainitesh/error-create-react-app/README.md

   Thanks for helping us help you!
 -->
-I'm building a login/logout platform which intercats Django backend using Oauth.
+I'm building a login/logout platform which intercats with Django backend using Oauth.
 I am using this example as my base http://jasonwatmore.com/post/2017/09/16/react-redux-user-registration-and-login-tutorial-example However, I'm not using the example's webpack.
 I am just using the create-react-app's default build configs right now.

 `npm start` works fine but `npm run build` fails with error code ELIFECYCLE, errno 1.
 Despite the failure, it does create a build folder with the static files.
 I uploaded the files to S3 bucket and tried hosting them.
 Everything seems ok and it's running fine.
 Not sure if any sepcific package is causing this build failure.
-But the code fails, when I add the same code in `src/index.js` where `react-scripts build` failed with error code ELIFECYCLE, errno 1